-(9:00am to 5:00pm, Monday to Friday, GMT)
+• Telephone (9:00am to 5:00pm, Monday to Friday, UK Time)

-For all of the above please provide the following information, where appropriate and if possible, to help us with your technical support request...
+For all the above please provide the following information to help us with your technical support request...

 - Part and Serial Numbers of the system components.
-These are located on the labels of each item, and are in the form "BPxxxxx.xxxxxx". - Version number of the 'Scanline' software you are using. - The operating system name, version, type (32 bit or 64 bit) and service pack upgrade your computer is using. - Brand and model of your computer (processor type and memory configuration is also useful if known). - Name of the stockist, supplier or retailer where you purchased your StarFish system.
+These are located on the labels of each item, and are in the form "BPxxxxx.xxxxx". - Version number of the Scanline software and firmware you are using. - The operating system name, version, type (32 bit or 64 bit) and service pack upgrade your computer is using. - Brand and model of your computer (processor type and memory configuration are also useful if known). - Name of the distributor where the system was purchased from.